Trades and Industrial Programs

 If you enjoy mathematics, mechanics, and hands-on work, you may enjoy a career as a heating, ventilation, and air conditioning (HVAC) technician.
 These professionals apply their knowledge of machines, building construction, and electrical design to install and repair heating, ventilation, air conditioning, and refrigeration (HVAC-R) systems.
 They make sure buildings’ heating and cooling systems are functioning properly.1

-Heating, Ventilation, Air Conditioning, And Refrigeration (HVAC-R) FAQ
+Heating, Ventilation, Air Conditioning, and Refrigeration (HVAC-R) FAQ

 • What does an HVAC technician do?